TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-deploying-arm.md

 }
 ```

-Note:
+**Note:**
-WEBSITE_RUN_FROM_PACKAGE setting should be made consistent between ARM template and Deployment task to avoid unexpected issues around file updates when deploying.
-For example, if using Run From Package in the DevOps deployment task, make sure the ARM template also uses  WEBSITE_RUN_FROM_PACKAGE = 1, and if not using Run From Package in the DevOps deployment task, make sure the ARM template uses  WEBSITE_RUN_FROM_PACKAGE = 0 (or omits this setting.
+`WEBSITE_RUN_FROM_PACKAGE` setting should be made consistent between ARM template and Deployment task to avoid unexpected issues around file updates when deploying.
+For example, if using **Run From Package** in the DevOps deployment task, make sure the ARM template also uses  `WEBSITE_RUN_FROM_PACKAGE = 1`, and if not using Run From Package in the DevOps deployment task, make sure the ARM template uses  `WEBSITE_RUN_FROM_PACKAGE = 0` (or omits this setting).

 ## **Recommended Documents**